ElPatatin/inception-of-things/README.md

 # inception-of-things
 Yes, kubernetes are a thing.
-### Fuck 42 Computers
+### Fuck 42BCN Computers

 # Pre-requisits
-Setup an alpine 3.22 machine for Inception of Things Download the iso from 'https://alpinelinux.or/downloads' the x86_64 version When creating the machine, configure the following:
+Setup an alpine 3.22 (current latest stable alpine version) machine for Inception of Things.
+Download the iso from [the alpine website](https://alpinelinux.or/downloads) the x86_64 version. ([Direct Link](https://dl-cdn.alpinelinux.org/alpine/v3.22/releases/x86_64/alpine-standard-3.22.2-x86_64.iso))
+When creating the machine, configure the following:
 - Minimum 4 cpu cores
 - Minimum 4GB of ram